docker/docs/datacenter/ucp/2.0/guides/user-management/create-and-manage-teams.md

 ---
+description: Learn how to create and manage user permissions, using teams in your Docker Universal Control Plane cluster.
+keywords: authorize, authentication, users, teams, UCP, Docker
 title: Create and manage teams
-description: Learn how to create and manage user permissions, using teams in your Docker Universal Control Plane cluster.
-keywords:
-- authorize, authentication, users, teams, UCP, Docker
 ---

 You can extend the user's default permissions by granting them fine-grain